nens/threedi-docs/source/d_sewerage.rst

 Sewerage
 ============

 To model the sewerage system you will need different types of structures.
-A sewerage model can be purely the sewerage system itself (1D), or it can interact with the surface (1D/2D).
+A sewerage model can be solely the sewerage system itself (1D), or it can interact with the surface using 2D raster-files (1D/2D).
 This tutorial shows you what steps you need to take to add these elements to an existing model.
 The first thing you must do is activate 1D flow in the global settings.
 Also consider the following parameters in the global or numerical settings:

 * manhole_storage_area